 Sallanches once housed two convents, before they disappeared during the Revolution: the Capucin Convent (built in 1619, it once stood in the Place Charles Albert and you can see its original doorway opposite La Grenette) and the Ursuline Convent (built in 1630, it once stood in the Pré-de-Foire).
 Before Sallanches was reunited with France in 1860, it was ruled by the Maison de Savoie.
 In 1840, a fire demolished most of the houses in Sallanches and it the town had to be rebuilt.
 The ruling king of Savoie at this time, Charles-Albert, entrusted his engineer, François Justin, to rebuild the new town; an aerial view gives us an appreciation of the grid-like design he conceived.

-The Ancienne Poste (old Post Office) is used currently as a venue for temporary exhibtions.
-Last summer, to prepare for Sallanches’ role as Tour de France departure town for the “contre-la- montre”, the façade of the Ancienne Poste was painted by Zoer et Velvet from the Kill Art Factory.
-I really love their vibrant work.
+The Ancienne Poste (old Post Office) no longer exists, as it was demolished at the end of 2017 . . . after being a Post Office, for a time it was used as a venue for temporary exhibtions.
+In the summer of 2016, to prepare for Sallanches’ role as Tour de France departure town for the “contre-la- montre”, the façade of the Ancienne Poste was painted by Zoer et Velvet from the Kill Art Factory; this ephemeral street art was eye-catching.

 Aire de Jeux des Quais